Bug report #11201

 Some time ago I had to create a new shapefile with alot of attributes.
 I used comma (,), full stop (.) and slash (/) in some of the attribute names.
 These characters are apparently not meant to be used in attribute names (see e.g. http://support.esri.com/en/knowledgebase/techarticles/detail/23087 and http://forums.esri.com/Thread.asp?c=93&f=1149&t=279723).
 When I tried importing the shapefile created in QGIS in ArcMap I got an error message and the attribute table would not show up at all.
 I then manually removed the illegal characters and imported the shapefile again to ArcMap.
 Now it all went well with all attributes showing up correctly.
 The user should not be allowed/get a warning when using these special characters.
 It's interesting to see that QGIS has no problem with these characters.

-#2 Updated by Andreas B almost 6 years ago
+#2 Updated by Andreas B about 6 years ago

 Absolutely not.
 That was not my intention to imply.
 The only thing I thought may be worthwhile to look at is if you in QGIS are allowed to create attribute tables using characters which should be avoided.
 I do not know the Shapefile specs very well beyond the occasional googling, hence my supplied links.
 So if I'm incorrect, I apologize.

-#4 Updated by Jukka Rahkonen over 5 years ago
+#4 Updated by Jukka Rahkonen almost 6 years ago

 For helping to find right documents, yes, there is an official specification about shapefile format